 When applying for jobs, standing out from the crowd in a crowded and competitive field is tough.
 The good news is that employers typically don’t rely solely on your resume to get a feel for your skills—they know that one or two pieces of paper can’t be indicative of your background and experience in their entirety.

 It’s becoming more common for prospective employers to ask applicants to complete a project as part of the hiring process.
-In the PR world, these often come in the form of pitches, op-eds, copy or even graphic promotional material.
-This gives you a wonderful opportunity to showcase your critical thinking skills, creativity and even personality.
+In the communications world, these can come in the form of writing press releases, creating social posts, and more.
+These assignments provide an opportunity to showcase your critical thinking skills, creativity, and even personality.

 But other times, employers may ask you to do an intensive amount of work or ask for ideas on an on-going project without assurances they won’t use your ideas without credit or payment.